jonahaag/MOB-SLAM/README.md

 The two options for the SLAM version refer to the algorithm that is used for the scene reconstruction and position estimation:

-* `orb`: the standard ORB-SLAM implemented in MATLAB
+* `ORB`: the standard ORB-SLAM implemented in MATLAB
-* `model-based`: the Model-based SLAM to keep track of deformations
+* `MOB`: the Model-based SLAM to keep track of deformations

 Note: Keep in mind that the Model-based SLAM, at least at its current stage, is quite slow compared to ORB-SLAM and does not guarantee good results in the presence of large deformations.